Why Art Matters Today: Reflections from Art Basel Paris 2024

 I just got back from an unforgettable week at Art Basel Paris, and I have to say—there’s something about this trip that reignited my belief in the power of art.
 From catching up with friends to seeing incredible artwork, this experience reminded me why art is so essential, not just for us as artists, but for the world at large.

 One of the highlights of my trip was hanging out with my good friend Tania Marmolejo, who was live painting at Galerie Zberro.
 Watching her bring those emotional faces to life on canvas was a beautiful reminder of how art can connect us beyond words.
-I also had the pleasure of meeting Sonia Borell, a collector and curator who has such a powerful vision for supporting living artists.
+I also had the pleasure of meeting Sonia Borrell, a collector and curator who has such a powerful vision for supporting living artists.
 Her energy lit up the room, and I’m so excited to have her on an upcoming episode of the podcast—stay tuned for that!

 I recorded a podcast episode sharing my experience—tune in here or find it on iTunes, Spotify, and more!